Latest News

 Handguns

 A handgun is a firearm that can be used one-handed without penalty.
-Handguns can be broken down into two smaller groups: autoloaders, pistols and autotek pistols.
-Autoloaders (sometimes called “automatics”) feature removable box magazines, and some models hold quite a lot of ammunition.
-Pistols are relatively simple firearms that store several rounds (usually six) in a revolving cylinder.
-Autotek pistols are automatic weapons small enough to be fired with one hand.
+Handguns can be broken down into three smaller groups: autoloaders, revolvers and machine pistols.
+Autoloaders (sometimes called “automatics”) feature removable box magazines.
+Revolvers are relatively simple firearms that store several rounds (usually six) in a revolving cylinder; they are also called pistols in some places.
+Machine pistols are automatic weapons small enough to be fired with one hand.

 Longarms

 Longarms are personal firearms that require two hands to be fired without penalty.
-If fired with only one hand, there is a -4 to attack.
-This group includes machine rifles, sniping rifles, and assault rifles.
+If fired with only one hand, the wielder takes a -4 to all attack rolls made with it.
+This group includes machine rifles, sniper rifles, and assault rifles.

 Machine Guns